 The study of the worldviews contained in these prophetic books is based on a number of basic assumptions that I will present below, but also can help clarify preliminary assumptions regarding biblical prophetic books.
 The fact that these are four prophetic books attributed to the same period broadens the circle of questions raised by the discussion and enables the discovery of other basic concepts relating to prophetic literature.
-For example, the discussion raises the question of how the books present the relationship between God and His prophets and the role that each of them plays in shaping prophecy.
+For example, the discussion raises the question of how the books present the relationship between God and His prophets and the role that each of them plays in formulating the prophecies.
 What is the meaning of the parallel existence of four prophets at a given time?
 If we discover that the four books are more similar than they are different, we will need to ask why it was necessary to establish four prophets in the same generation.
 If, however, the differences outweigh the similarities, then we will need to search for the source of the differences and attempt to understand what this teaches about the relationship between the prophet and God and explain the prophet's place in the design and content of the prophecies.
 What was the relationship between the four prophets and what did they know about each other?
 How successful was each of the prophets in publicizing his words and how did this affect the formulation of prophecies and the relations between the prophets?
 What is the relationship between the words of the prophets whose teaching were spoken orally and the way that they have been preserved to our day?
 What factors influenced the formulation of the prophecies?
 How did the people perceive the prophets and their words?
 Do all the prophets reflect the same stage of the development of thought and if not, what does it mean?
 These are only some of the questions that must be raised.

 Even if all the questions do not receive unequivocal answers, raising the questions and trying to answer them will help clarify the period and the literary and historical phenomenon of prophecy in ancient Israel.
 These questions, which emerge as ancillary to the central theme of the study, also indicate the importance of the subject and its impact on general biblical research and basic questions related to its study.
 These issues have been discussed in the past as independent questions, but in this study they will be based on the textual and ideological discussion and will therefore appear in a different light.
-There is a tremendous advantage to discussing fundamental questions in the context of a content discussion of text, as it is more substantiated and comprehensible.
+There is a tremendous advantage to discussing fundamental questions in the context of a substantive discussion of text, as it is more substantiated and comprehensible.

 Challenges:

-Biblical scholarship attributes different writing and editing periods to the different units making up prophetic books.
-When I use the term "books attributed to the eighth century BCE" I am acknowledging the main challenge regarding the proposed research – in light of the accepted attitude in modern Bible scholarship toward these prophetic books, it is difficult to accept what I have called the "worldview of the prophet."
+Biblical scholarship attributes different writing and editing periods to the different units making up the prophetic books.
+When I use the phrase, "books attributed to the eighth century BCE," I am acknowledging the main challenge regarding the proposed research: In light of the accepted attitude in modern Bible scholarship toward these prophetic books, it is difficult to accept what I have called the "worldview of the prophet," because there is no agreement regarding what was stated by the prophet in the eighth century BCE and what was added to the text during a later period.
 Before discussing each unit, it will be necessary to discuss its time and original composition, and thus not only does the discussion become longer, but it encounters significant difficulties.
 Can I define a coherent world view in any of the books?
 Can I avoid methodological misuse of worldviews that I uncover?